jakewins/jakewins.github.io/_posts/2016-06-29-tx-patterns.md

 }
 ```

-Then we define a set of valid outcomes, valid sequences of actions.
-If the code pattern we're testing does something different, it fails the test.
+Then we define a set of valid outcomes, or valid sequences of actions.
+If the code pattern we're testing invokes actions in a sequence we haven't explicitly said is valid, the pattern fails the test.

-For the blocking use case, one rule is that if domain logic fails, it must roll back:
+For the blocking use case, one of the rules is that if domain logic fails, it must roll back.
+We define this by writing it up as a valid sequence of actions:

 ```javascript
 let valid_sequences = [